DamianCapdevila/docplanner-appointment-scheduler/README.md

 *- We assume we don´t store the appointments in a database, that could be done in a further step of development.*

-🧪 **ANY OTHER ASSUMPTIONS CAN BE DERIVED FROM TESTS.** Find tests under the test folder in this repository.
+🧪 **OTHER ASSUMPTIONS CAN BE DERIVED FROM TESTS.** Find tests under the test folder in this repository.

 ## 🏃🏻‍♂️ How to run the Appointment Scheduler